robertutterback/robertutterback.github.io/_pages/schedule.md

 here to schedule a meeting</a></button>, or just email me a few of the open slots you find on the calendar below.

-During the spring 2021 semester, all my classes, meetings, and office hours will be held virtually using [this Zoom room](https://monmouthcollege.zoom.us/j/8038366952).
+During the spring 2022 semester, my office hours and most appointments will be held virtually using [this Zoom room](https://monmouthcollege.zoom.us/j/8038366952).
 Please make sure your Zoom name is your own; I will not allow in names I do not recognize.